 - Enhanced security through Azure-managed identities

-- Complete data encryptions, at rest or in transit
+- Encryption of sensitive information at rest and in transit

 - Native integration with popular frameworks